indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 The _method area_ and _heap_ falls under common memory areas while _JVM stack_,
 _stack frame_, _operand stack_, _native stack_, _local variables_, and
-_progam counter (PC) register_ are grouped under thread specific memory areas.
+_program counter (PC) register_ are grouped under thread specific memory areas.

 ### Common Memory Areas

 #### Method Area

-Once a class bytecode is loaded by a JVM class loader, it's passed to the JVM for further proceesing.
+Once a class bytecode is loaded by a JVM class loader, it's passed to the JVM for further processing.
 The JVM creates an internal representation of the class and stores it in the _method area_.
 An example of a class method area is shown in Figure 2.
 The following data areas are contained within the internal representation of a class: